r-trigo/jekyll-blog/_drafts/write-optimized-dockerfiles-for-fast-builds-and-light-images.md

 CMD [“java”, “-jar”, “/app/target/app.jar”]
 ```

-### How long does it take to build at this stage?
-Excellent question, let's create this Dockerfile on our local development computer and tell Docker to build the image.
+Here, we may ask ourselves: **how long does it take to build** at this stage?
+To answer it, let's create this Dockerfile on our local development computer and tell Docker to build the image.

 ```bash
 vim Dockerfile
 # write content, save and exit